LethaboLux/LethaboLux/README.md

 🥇 University of Johannesburg Software Project of the Year Winner

-🏛️ Former IT Officer Intern — City of Johannesburg

-💡 Passionate about Software Engineering, AI, Cloud Computing and Digital Transformation
+💡 Passionate about Software Developing, AI, Cloud Computing and Digital Transformation

 🌍 Based in Johannesburg, South Africa